Consumer medicine information

 How much to use

-• The recommended dose is two puffs in the morning and two puffs in the evening at the same time every day.
+• The usual dose is two puffs in the morning and two puffs in the evening at the same time every day.

-• Follow the instructions provided and use TRIMBOW until your doctor tells you to stop.
+• Follow the instructions provided and keep using TRIMBOW unless your doctor tells you to stop.

 • TRIMBOW is not used for initial therapy.
-TRIMBOW is used as a maintenance treatment for your COPD or asthma.
+TRIMBOW is used after your COPD or asthma has been stabilised.

 How to use the inhaler